BokoEnos/coalmine_java/README.md

-# Java connector for Coalmine
+# Java Connector for Coalmine

 This connector allows you to easily send messages to the Coalmine API.